cheminfo/nmrium-docs/docs/10_general/07_zoom/07_zoom.md

 slug: /help/zoom-and-scale
 ---

-# Zoom Functionality
+# Zoom Mode

-The zoom functionality is accessible in all tools.
-This means that even if you select tools like peak picking or integration, the same commands will allow you to zoom in and out of the spectrum.
+Zoom is available in every tool — even when peak picking, integration, or another tool is active, the same shortcuts and mouse actions zoom in and out of the spectrum.

-To zoom in on the spectrum, click and hold the left mouse button, drag to highlight the desired section, and release the mouse button.
-You can repeat this process to zoom in further.
+To zoom in, click and hold the left mouse button, drag to highlight the desired section, and release.
+Repeat to zoom in further.

-Double-click to return to the previous zoom level.
-Double-click again to return to the full spectrum.
+Double-click anywhere to step back to the previous zoom level; repeat double-clicks to walk back through your zoom history.
 NMRium remembers all zoom levels.

 ![](./zoom.gif)

-To zoom out horizontally, press <kbd>f</kbd> or click the corresponding icon.
-Press <kbd>f</kbd> twice (<kbd>ff</kbd>) to zoom out both horizontally and vertically.
-Clicking the "zoom out" icon once zooms out horizontally; clicking it twice zooms out both horizontally and vertically.
+To zoom out horizontally, press <kbd>f</kbd> or click the "zoom out" icon.
+Press <kbd>f</kbd> twice (<kbd>ff</kbd>), or click the icon twice, to zoom out both horizontally and vertically.

 ![](./ff.gif)